SEND Reform Tracker 2026–2029

 |---|---|---|---|

-| Kent | Early implementation | Local Offer updated; ISP pathway clarified | Add regional note + tag relevant listings |
+| Kent | Early implementation | Local Offer updated to reflect structured SEND support and early ISP-style planning | Add regional note + tag relevant listings |

-| Manchester | In progress | Inclusion training programme published | Add “What to ask schools” checklist |
+| Manchester | In progress | Inclusion strategy published with increased focus on mainstream provision and school-led support | Add “What to ask schools” checklist |

-| Birmingham | Monitoring | Waiting-time reporting updated; commissioning notes released | Add FAQ + signpost advocacy support |
+| Birmingham | Monitoring | Waiting time reporting updated; continued pressure on assessment timelines and commissioning capacity | Add FAQ + signpost advocacy support |

 What families should do now